Jasmin2895/egghead-challenge-funny-snippets/readme.md

 ## Funny Snippets
 I wanted to explore emoji art a bit so I thought of creating funny snippets using emoji art.
 They can be used as a part of functions, comments and logs.
-I tried to make the mesaages a bit funny using emoji art and text such that it can catch peoples eye easily.
+I tried to make the mesaages a bit funny using emoji art and text such that it can catch peoples eye easily.😜

 ### Snippets